MohdRas/docker-basics/README.md

               - bitnami/mongodb or jfrog/artifactory-pro
                   - the part before the slash (bitnami or jfrog) is the user/organization namespace

-- docker run -d IMAGE_NAME:TAG
+- docker run IMAGE_NAME:TAG
   - docker run redis:4.0
       - pull an image & start the container.
       - "pull an image" is optional.
 It will pull if it is not present LOCALLY.
+  - "docker run -p 27017:27017 -d -e MANGO_INITDB_ROOT_USERNAME=admin -e MANGO_INITDB_ROOT_PASSWORD=password --name mangodb --net mango-network mango"
+      - "p 27017:27017"
+          - exposing container to the host(6000).
+          - services running inside this container will be accessible to the external worlld using "host IP" and "host PORT".
+      - "-d"
-  - "-d" to run container in "BACKGROUND"
+          - to run container in "BACKGROUND"
+      - "-e"
+          - environment variables
+          - MANGO_INITDB_ROOT_USERNAME=admin
+          - MANGO_INITDB_ROOT_PASSWORD=password
+      - "--name mangodb"
+          - give a name to the container.
+       - "--net mango-network"
+          - attaching a network to this container.
 - docker images
   - list images LOCALLY.
 - docker ps